Tommy0412/simple_embed_manager/README.md

 Script came in two versions. first is just embed manager where you add links on your own.<br />
 secend , where links are scraped from various websites.<br />
-currently it scrape filemoon,dood,netu,mixdrop,streamwish links.<br />
+currently it scrape vidhide,dood,netu,mixdrop,streamwish links.<br />
 all scraped links will be added to your acc.<br />
-it also scrape multiple subtitles but only for filemoon.<br />
 and the main thing about this script is: you dont need to manualy add Movies/episodes. when you open movie or episode page it check if it exist<br />
 and if it not exist, it will be created all with links.<br />
 ----------------<br />